onlydustxyz/kaaper/cli/README.md

 ## 📦 CLI Installation
 Kaaper is now available as an [NPM package](https://www.npmjs.com/package/@onlydust/kaaper).
+The installation instructions show how to install kaaper using either `yarn` or `npm`.
 ```
 npm install -g @onlydust/kaaper
 yarn global add @onlydust/kaaper